rjkviegas/skills-workshops/process_review/README.md

 #### What will happen?
 You’ll pair up and spend 30 mins observing your partner record their screen and TDD an exercise, while you use a rubric to note down what and how they do in order to give them useful feedback.

-And then you switch - you’ll record your screen and TDD an exercise for 30 mins while your partner observes to give feedback.
+And then you switch - you’ll record your screen and TDD an exercise for 30 mins while your partner observes to give feedback

+#### Who should do this?

+Anyone at any stage of their learning here at Makers.
+You could do it during week 1 or week 7 or week 15 or any week you are here.

+The objective is simply to practice and get feedback to improve your approach to programming.

 #### Why should I do this?
 For a number of reasons.